NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Catfolk Weapon Rake.md

 **Prerequisites** Catfolk Weapon Familiarity
 * * *
 You know how to efficiently use weapons that rake across your enemies.
-Whenever you critically hit using a catfolk weapon or one of the weapons listed in [[Feats/Catfolk Weapon Familiarity|Catfolk Weapon Familiarity]], you apply the weapon's critical specialization effect.
+Whenever you critically hit using a catfolk weapon or one of the weapons listed in [[Catfolk Weapon Familiarity|Catfolk Weapon Familiarity]], you apply the weapon's critical specialization effect.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*